istec-iuc/cowrie-logs/README.md

 Data Source will be shared after the article is published.

-## Cowrie-Logs Cowrei Log File JSON Structure
+## Cowrie-Logs Cowrie Log File JSON Structure

 It will be shared after the article is published.